Xilillusion/Minecraft-BE-Totem-Maker/README.md

 - **It is just a web:** Just run the Python server and open your browser.
 Also able to put this on your website
 - **User-friendly:** Intuitive interface with a simple cropping tool.
 - **Brainless:** Is your image in .png format?
 Does it have a size of 1 by 1?
-It does not matter.
+We handle these for you.

 ## Introduction
 - **totem_generator.py**